Emergent Technologies Task Force on

 Background

-The use of sophisticated computational intelligence approaches for solving complex problems in science and engineering has increased steadily over the last 20 years.
-Within this growing trend, which relies heavily on state-of-the-art optimisation and design strategies, the methodology known as Memetic Computing is, perhaps, one of the recent most successful stories.
-Memetic Computing first emerged as population-based meta-heuristic algorithms that are inspired by Darwinian principles of natural selection and Dawkins’ notion of a meme defined as a unit of cultural evolution that is capable of local/individual refinements.
+The phrase Memetic Computing has surfaced in recent years; emerging as a discipline of research that focuses on the use of memes as units of information which is analogous to memes in a social and cultural context.
+Memetic Computing has first emerged as population-based meta-heuristic algorithms or hybrid global-local search or more commonly now as memetic algorithm that are inspired by Darwinian principles of natural selection and Dawkins’ notion of a meme defined as a unit of cultural evolution that is capable of local/individual refinements.
 The metaphorical parallels to, on the one hand, Darwinian evolution and, on the other hand, between memes and domain specific heuristics are captured within memetic algorithms thus rendering a methodology that balances well generality and problem-specificity.
 Hence Memetic Computing captures the power of both biological selection and cultural selection.
 The idea of going beyond biological evolution towards a dual track comprising biological-cultural selection has indeed transcended the field of combinatorial and continuous optimization.
 Most importantly, recent research work has also shown that the concept of "meme" dispersal and selection can be exploited in, for example, robotics engineering, multi-agent systems, robotics, optimization, software engineering, and the social sciences.

 Target and Motivation